travis-ci/docs-travis-ci-com/user/deployment/elasticbeanstalk.md

 * `ELASTIC_BEANSTALK_LABEL`: Label name of the new version.
 * `ELASTIC_BEANSTALK_DESCRIPTION`: Description of the new version.
 Defaults to the last commit message.

-## Running commands before and after deploy
+## Run Commands Before and After Deploy

-Sometimes you want to run commands before or after deploying.
+Sometimes, you want to run commands before or after deploying.
 You can use the `before_deploy` and `after_deploy` stages for this.
 These will only be triggered if Travis CI is actually deploying.